CMDI

 If you've been to multiple providers — primary care, ENT, sleep specialists, dentists — and walked away feeling like nothing connected, that's not unusual.
 Functional airway patterns sit in the gaps between specialties.
 They don't show up clearly on any single test.
 But they show up clearly when you know what to look for, which is exactly what your screening just identified.

-This is treatable.
-Not always quickly, and not always simply — but it is treatable.
+This is addressable.
+Not always quickly, and not always simply — but it is addressable.
 The first step is understanding precisely which patterns are present and how they're interacting.
-That's what the next conversation is for.
+That's exactly what your personalized report lays out.

 Patterns Like Yours Commonly Affect